 This letter is usually required by institutions that provide service dogs or by landlords and airlines to allow the individual to have the service animal with them in public spaces or living accommodations.
 The service dog’s letter should incorporate the specific tasks or work the dog is trained to carry out to help the individual with their ailments.

-The criteria for obtaining a service animals letter vary depending on the type of disability, but mainly, the individual must be diagnosed with a physical, psychical, or emotional affliction by a licensed medical professional.
+Accordingly, the law does not provide a clear list of disabilities that fall under it but indicates certain criteria according to which the doctor has the right to decide at his discretion.
+The criteria for obtaining a service animal letter vary depending on the type of disability, but mainly, the individual must be diagnosed with a physical, psychical, or emotional affliction by a licensed medical professional.
 In the following sections, we’ll provide a comprehensive list of the criteria for physical disabilities, mental health disabilities, and emotional support disabilities that may qualify for a service dog letter.